ekatrukha/UnequalTiffs/README.md

-# UnequalTiffCombineMontage
+# UnequalTiffsMontageConcatenate
-making montage or combine tiff images of different sizes
+making montage or concatenate tiff images of different sizes